Hal609/BevyPhysicsSim/ReadMe.md

 ### Building for Linux and MacOS

-Follow these steps to build the Raytrace Renderer:
+Follow these steps to build the app:

 1. Clone the repository:
 ```
 git clone https://github.com/Hal609/BevyPhysicsSim.git
-cd raytrace-renderer
+cd BevyPhysicsSim
 ```
 2. Build the project
    1. Option 1: Using the shell script.